November 7th is also known as Bittersweet Chocolate With Almonds Day and Hug A Bear Day.

 Did you know that on this day in 1800, Paris barred women from legally wearing pants?
 The law was widely disobeyed and unenforced and was only legally repealed in 2013.

-Keep reading for more facts about November 7
+Keep reading for more interesting facts about November 7th in history!

 Hilary Clinton made history when she became the first-ever First Lady to win a seat for the Democrats in the Senate.

 President Eisenhower won his second term with the most significant Republican win since Abraham Lincoln’s in 1860.

 Eisenhower was the 34th President of the United States of America, and he won with 34 million votes, winning in a total of 41 states, and he obtained 457 electoral college votes.